How to Get Car Insurance Discounts for Students

 Discounts help lower car insurance costs.
 Depending on your circumstances and profile, discounts may not match your needs, or you may be ineligible for them.
 Fortunately, there are other ways students can save on car insurance.

 The best car insurance company may vary depending on personal needs and circumstances.
 Be sure to compare insurance quotes and offers from multiple insurers to find the best deal.
 To get started, you can use MoneyGeek’s resources, including our auto insurance calculator below.

 See how the Average Annual Auto Insurance Rates vary with the options chosen.

 Add a Driver To the Current Insurance

-Young drivers tend to pay higher auto insurance rates due to inexperience on the road.
-One way of lowering insurance expenses is to add a driver to an existing policy.
-For instance, parents can add a 16-year-old to a family auto insurance plan.
+Young drivers tend to pay higher auto insurance rates due to their inexperience on the road.
+Instead of applying for a separate policy, adding a student to an existing policy may be the cheapest car insurance option for young drivers.

 Practice Good Driving

 Maintaining a clean driving record can help you save money in the long run.
 A violation or accident on your driving record can result in higher insurance premiums.

 Pay in Full